modin-project/modin/asv_bench/README.md

 Step 3: converting the results to html representation, which is saved in [modin-bench@gh-pages](https://github.com/modin-project/modin-bench)
   The implementation can be found in `deploy-gh-pages` job of [push.yml](https://github.com/modin-project/modin-bench/blob/master/.github/workflows/push.yml)

-Basic actions for 2 step:
+Basic actions for step 2:
 * setup environment variable:
   * export MODIN_TEST_DATASET=Big
   * export MODIN_CPUS=44